Spiritual talk #325

 With his characteristic cunning and malice, the devil is in the habit of attacking us at the end of our pious pursuits.
 Thus at their very end (completion), he deprives us of their fruits.
 For example, from the fruits of our labors in prayer, from the virtues, so that everything loses value (before God).
 This shows my almost daily experience.

-" He who does not know how to manage his own house, how will he take care of the church of God?" /1Tim.3:5/ Make his house upright first, i.e. your soul and body, and only then will you be able to fix others as well.
+"For if a man know not how to rule his own house, how shall he take care of the church of God?" / 1Tim.
+3:5 / Make his house upright first, i.e. your soul and body, and only then will you be able to fix others as well.
 (This understanding of St. John of Kronstadt adds another dimension to the apostolic words, apart from their clear and direct meaning.)
 Curb your passions, remove your bad habits - then, with God's help, you will be able to (cooperate) in the victory over the passions and in the others.

 ABOUT THE PRAYER